 Gordonsville is a very small town located in the state of Virginia.
 With a population of 1,577 people and two constituent neighborhoods, Gordonsville is the 233rd largest community in Virginia.

 Gordonsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Gordonsville is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Gordonsville who work in teaching (12.63%), sales jobs (12.25%), and office and administrative support (9.72%).
+Overall, Gordonsville is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Gordonsville who work in sales jobs (12.47%), office and administrative support (12.12%), and teaching (12.00%).

 Gordonsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Gordonsville in 2010 was $21,882, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $87,528 for a family of four.
+The per capita income in Gordonsville in 2010 was $22,579, which is middle income relative to Virginia and the nation.
+This equates to an annual income of $90,316 for a family of four.
 However, Gordonsville contains both very wealthy and poor people as well.

 Gordonsville is a very ethnically-diverse town.
 The people who call Gordonsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gordonsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gordonsville include Irish, German, Italian, and Polish.
+Important ancestries of people in Gordonsville include Irish, German, Scots-Irish, and Welsh.

 The most common language spoken in Gordonsville is English.
 Other important languages spoken here include French and Portuguese.